-Research Leave Supplement Funding
+Research Leave Supplement Program (RLSP)

 About this opportunity

-April 1 and October 1
+March 1 and October 1

 NEW REQUIREMENT: Research Leave Supplement applications must be submitted through IU's InfoReady system.
 See link at bottom of page.

 Research Leave Supplements are meant to lessen the financial sacrifice for faculty and librarians whose fellowships or other awards provide less than their regular academic salaries.
 The supplements are available to IU Bloomington tenured and tenure-eligible faculty, research scientists, research center directors, medical sciences faculty, and librarians who receive prestigious, nationally competitive fellowships or research-related awards.

-Prior to submitting an application for a fellowship or research award, faculty must inform their department chair/director and school dean or research dean.
-Funding will not be provided if the faculty receive a fellowship or research award without first receiving approval from their department chair and school dean or research dean prior to submitting the application to the funding agency.
+Prior to submitting an application for a fellowship or research award, faculty must inform their department chair/unit head and school dean or research dean.
+Research Leave Supplement funding may not be provided if the faculty receive a fellowship or research award without first receiving approval from their department chair/unit head and school dean or research dean prior to submitting the application to the funding agency.

 Research leaves, including those combined with a sabbatical leave, must be immediately followed by a period of at least one year on campus carrying out normal teaching and service responsibilities in addition to research.
 Research leaves that extend beyond one year in duration will not be approved under normal circumstances.
-Exceptions must be approved by the Executive Associate or Research Dean in applicable school or college prior to applying for the research fellowship and/or sabbatical leave.
+Exceptions need to be approved by the Executive Associate or Research Dean in applicable school or college prior to applying for the research fellowship and/or sabbatical leave.

-- Group 1b: Fulbright Research, NEH, NEA, and resident fellowships at the Center for Advanced Study in the Behavioral Sciences (Palo Alto), the National Humanities Center (Research Triangle), the Institute for Advanced Study (Princeton), the Radcliffe Institute for Advanced Study Fellowship (Harvard University)
+- Group 2: Fulbright Research, NEH, NEA, and resident fellowships at the Center for Advanced Study in the Behavioral Sciences (Palo Alto), the National Humanities Center (Research Triangle), the Institute for Advanced Study (Princeton), the Radcliffe Institute for Advanced Study Fellowship (Harvard University)

-- Group 2: ACLS, Humboldt, Jefferson Science, Mellon, Rockefeller, Rome Prize, Sloan, Spencer
+- Group 3: ACLS, Humboldt, Jefferson Science, Mellon, Rockefeller, Rome Prize, Sloan, Spencer

 Fulbright Teaching Grants (however, Fulbright Teaching/Research Grants, i.e. 20% teaching, 80% research, are eligible for RLS funding), grant-supported salaries, ordinary leaves-without-pay, research associateships (i.e. postdocs), visiting positions at other institutions, memberships at research institutions or centers (i.e., not as part of a stipendiary residential fellowship sponsored by a particular research institute, center, or library).